 If there is a God, then a person acting accordingly to God's will can expect to has infinite gains (as represented by Heaven), while a person disobeying God stands to face infinite losses (as represented by Hell).

 If there is no God, there by acting as if there is a God (and obeying this non-existent God) only faces limited losses (missing out on some fun...).

-So weighing all options - claims Pascal - should lead a person (pursuing to maximizes gains and minimize losses) to act as if there is a God - and according to God's will.
+So weighing all options - claims Pascal - should lead a person (pursuing to maximize gains and minimize losses) to act as if there is a God - and according to God's will.

 While Pascal's Wager has more holes than a good Swiss cheese (and you can read some of the criticism it faced [and still faces] here), it recently crossed my mind when I heard a conversation between two friends, one a practicing-orthodox-believer and the other self-proclaimed-secular (on the verge of claiming to be an atheist).

-They were discussing a third friend, who was going through bad finance and bad health and overall rough times.
+They were discussing a third friend, who was going through bad financial, and bad health, and overall rough, times.